5 Amplifier circuits

 (low)

-Table 2: Comparison between CSC, CGC and CDC
+Table 2: Comparison of small signal properties for the CSC, CGC and CDC

 5.2 More complex amplifiers